bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-07-nightmare-before-christmas.md

 One of our criteria was to make the Halloween characters look really scary, though they weren’t bad people except for Oogie Boogie, and even with him it was just his nature to be voracious.
 When Tim was a lad he watched a lot of films like the original _Frankenstein_ or _The Creature from the Black Lagoon_.
 Those creatures weren’t inherently bad, they were just misunderstood and people were terrified of them and tried to destroy them.
 Tim had sympathy for them and it’s something he wanted to carry through to the denizens of Halloween town.

-_Did you break new ground technically with_ Nightmare_?_
+_Did you break new ground technically with_ Nightmare _?_

 We took an old technique and did the highest-quality stop-motion that has ever been done for that many minutes.
 I think we moved stop-motion up to a high level of performance in timing, lighting and computer-aided camera moves.
 We made it a serious contender rather than things that look like toys on a table top with two glaring lights.

-Interview by Leslie Felperin, _Sight and Sound_, December 1994
+**Interview by Leslie Felperin, _Sight and Sound_, December 1994**

-<![endif]-->
+<br><br>

 **TIM BURTON’S THE NIGHTMARE BEFORE CHRISTMAS**
 _Director_: Henry Selick
 ©: Touchstone Pictures
 _Production Company_: Burton/DiNovi